Ch33z3head/Crypto/Proj_3/README.md

 * If you can pull that off (even as both sides of the conversation) then you'll have done a full industry ready HTTPS packet encryption.
 * Here is an online site you can use to validate your ECDH parameters: [Click](http://www-cs-students.stanford.edu/~tjw/jsbn/ecdh.html) Links to an external site.
 Good luck!

-### HowTo:

-Simply execute the Proj 3_final_EDHKE.py script and following the prompts.